 You should see your Podiatrist at the first sign of an ingrown toenail.
 Whatever you do, do not attempt to cut the nail free your own!
 This can worsen the infection, or create one where there wasn’t one before.

 Oral or topical antibiotics may simply resolve the infection temporarily as the infection is caused by the nail piercing into the flesh.
 In most cases antibiotics simply are not enough.
 The offending piece of nail must be removed through a minor surgical procedure using a local anesthetic.
-If required, we can perform the procedure under oral or IV sedation and in some cases general anesthesia.
+If required, we can perform the procedure under oral or IV sedation and general anesthesia if required / desired.